Madivoli/Customer-Risk-Intelligence-and-Proactive-Retention-Framework/README.md

 The Total number of customers was **500**.
 The company has a small, manageable customer base that can be analysed to identify and fix problems.

+**Metric**	                    **Figure**	                **Interpretation**
+Total Customers	                **500**	                    The company has a small, manageable customer base that can be analyzed to identify and fix problems.
+Average Income	                **$84,398.06**	            The customer base is not low-income, indicating that affordability is not the core issue.
+Average Loan Size	            **$28,456.94**              The company is issuing substantial loans.
+Loan Size	14,228,468.00	The total capital exposed to credit risk is extremely high.
+Total Marketing Spend	5,279,064.00	Spending $5.3 million to acquire 500 customers results in a Customer Acquisition Cost (CAC) of approximately $10,558 per customer, which is not sustainable.
+Total Revenue	27,189,477.00	Without knowing the cost of capital, the significance of this number is meaningless.
+With a default rate of 97.4%, the revenue generated is almost entirely wiped out by losses.
+Total Defaults	487	The situation is catastrophic, as only 13 out of 500 customers are servicing their loans.
+Default Rate %	97.4	Extremely high.
+An acceptable default rate for lending in Kenya ranges between 16% and 40%, meaning the business is currently losing money.
+Total Churns	127	Many of the few customers who are not defaulting are still leaving.
+Churn Rate %	25.4	A high churn rate that suggests poor customer satisfaction or that successful customers are finding better options elsewhere.